GiulioRossetti/dynetx/docs/installing.rst

 ------
 GitHub
 ------
-Clone the DyNetx repostitory (see GitHub_ for options)
+Clone the DyNetx repository (see GitHub_ for options)

 .. code-block:: python